You are here > Home > About TEFL

 Antigua, Guatemala

 La Antigua Guatemala (commonly referred to as just Antigua or La Antigua) is a city in the central highlands of Guatemala famous for its well-preserved Spanish Mudéjar-influenced Baroque architecture as well as a number of spectacular ruins of colonial churches.
 It has been designated a UNESCO World Heritage Site.
-TEFL in this destination provides a window into a time which seems to be frozen in time.
+Teaching in this destination provides a window into a time which seems to be frozen in time.
 According to the 2007 census, the city has some 34,685 inhabitants.
 La Antigua Guatemala means the "Old Guatemala" and was the third capital of Guatemala.

 La Antigua is noted for its very intricate religious “fiestas” during Lent, leading up to Easter.
 Each Sunday in Lent, one of the local parishes sponsor a Procession through the streets of Antigua.
 Elaborate and beautiful artistic carpets predominantly made of dyed sawdust, flowers and even fruits adorn the processions' path with multitudes of crowds parading behind them.